-You may have to help the Cyclemaster on some hills by pedalling, and it is always advisable to pedal a little when moving off from a standstill-every time you give the engine such assistance you help petrol consumption.
+You may have to help the Cyclemaster on some hills by pedalling, and it is always advisable to pedal a little when moving off from a standstill-and every time you give the engine such assistance you help petrol consumption.
+But the amount of effort required to give pedal assistance uphill is no greater than that needed to pedal an ordinary cycle on the level.